Orange County Spinal Cord Injury Attorney

 Spinal cord injury affects predominantly young adults with 55 percent of spinal cord injury sufferers being between the age of 16-30 years of age.
 Approximately 80 percent of spinal cord injury victims are male and the average age of a spinal cord injury is 32.1.

 Spinal cord injury is most often caused by car accidents, violence, falls and sports-related accidents.
 In each of these instances, you may be entitled to compensation for the spinal cord injury.
-We encourage you to consult with an experienced Orange County spinal cord injury lawyer to discuss your legal rights.
+We encourage you to consult with an experienced Orange County personal injury lawyer to discuss your legal rights.

 How does a spinal cord injury affect a person’s life?